analogdevicesinc/msdk/Examples/MAX32670/EXT_CLK/README.md

 ### Project-Specific Build Notes

 * The system header file for the target microcontroller expects `EXTCLK_FREQ` frequency to match the provided clock input.
 This is defined for the build in [project.mk](project.mk).
-The default value is 2Mhz.
+The default value is 2MHz.

 ## Required Connections

 -   Connect a USB cable between the PC and the CN1 (USB/PWR) connector.
--   Select RX0 and TX0 on Headers JP1 and JP3 (UART 0).
+-   Select RX0 and TX0 on Headers JP3 and JP4 (UART 0).
--   Open an terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.
+-   Open a terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.
 -   Close jumper JP1 (LED1 EN).
 -   Close jumper JP2 (LED2 EN).
 -   Provide an external clock signal (square wave 50% duty cycle) on P0.12 with the frequency defined by `EXTCLK_FREQ` in [project.mk](project.mk).
-At higher clock frequencies be careful to preserve the signal integrity when routing the signal to P0.12.
-Otherwise, operation could become unreliable.
+At higher clock frequencies, be careful to preserve the signal integrity when routing the signal to P0.12.
+Otherwise, the operation could become unreliable.

 ## Expected Output